-Figure 11: In-vehicle unit based on two entirely separate sub-units
+In-vehicle unit based on two entirely separate sub-units

 This is the obvious solution.
-Each micro deals with its own transceiver and supplies the distance measurement data either to a processor elsewhere in the vehicle to perform the data analysis or one of the two processors is designated as the data analysis processor and the other processor provides its measurements to it for analysis.
+Each microcontroller deals with its own transceiver and supplies the distance measurement data either to a processor elsewhere in the vehicle to perform the data analysis, or one of the two processors is designated as the data analysis processor and the other processor provides its measurements for analysis.